 Talk Money Week is an initiative introduced by the Money & Pensions Service (‘MaPS’) in 2020 to get people talking about money and their finances.

 The week is an opportunity for everyone to get involved with events and activities across the UK which help people have more open conversations about their money - what will you do to support this important initiative?
+Talk Money Week is adopted across many organisations, clubs and locations to increase visibility of this important topic, not just limited to workplaces.

 Why is it important to talk about money?

-People in the UK don’t talk about their money openly, especially the challenges they are facing.
+People in the UK don’t talk about their money openly, especially the challenges they're facing.
 Covid-19 affected the finances of thousands of households and families across the UK and the current cost of living crisis is putting households under even more financial pressure.
 Inflation is expected to hit 15% by the end of 2022 and a recession expected to run into 2023.
-Despite all this, 90% of adults in the UK don’t find it easy to talk about money.
+Despite all this, 90% of adults in the UK still don’t find it easy to talk about money.

 "Talking about money is still considered taboo."